-THE IMPORTANCE OF AIR TRANSPORT TO BRAZIL
+THE IMPORTANCE OF AIR TRANSPORT TO THE UNITED STATES

-The air transport sector makes a major contribution to Brazil's economy
+The air transport sector makes a major contribution to the United States' economy

 There are different ways of measuring air transport's impact on an economy.
 We look at three: the jobs and spending generated by airlines and their supply chain, the flows of trade, tourism and investment resulting from users of all airlines serving the country, and the city pair connections that make these flows possible.
 All provide a different but illuminating perspective on the importance of air transport.